NordicESMhub/climate-data-tutorial/_episodes/01-introduction.md

 > ## What do you think about wikipedia's definition of climate?
 >
-> Take a few minutes to talk in small group (2 to 3 people) about the definition of climate
+> Take a few minutes to talk in small groups (2 to 3 people) about the definition of climate
-> given by wikipedia.
+> as given by wikipedia.
 >
 {: .challenge}